s2lascmi/Thesis/README.md

 The resulting models are stored in the folder *Models*.
 The visualizations for answering the research questions are stored in a separate folder for each question in *Figures*.

+The code was created and executed in Python 3.10.5.

+### Known issues:
+When executing the import of several functions from *MA_Preprocessing* into *MA_TopicModeling* in the import cell takes a considerable amount of time (> 5 minutes), it usually helps to stop the cell execution and restart.